- Twenty-four (24) hours of graduate-level course work, approved by the student's advisor.

 - 1 unit in the history of philosophy.

 Procedures for certification of credit are the same as for the Ph.D. program, except that certification is at the Master's level.
-Terminal M.A. students can obtain certification at the Master's level only through regular coursework in a 400-level course or 500-level course other than a seminar.
-Petitions for exceptions can be made to the Graduate Studies Committee, but we cannot guarantee a favorable decision in advance.
+Terminal M.A. students can obtain certification at the Master's level only through regular course work in a 400-level or above course.

 - Only 3 credits of Philosophy 596 may be counted toward the program unit requirement.